figsgksss/DRSL/README.md

 git clone https://github.com/yourusername/DRSL.git

-Import the assets into your Roblox Studio project.
+Import the Machines into your Roblox Studio game.

-Review the scripts and modify them to fit your needs.

-Usage

-Implement the retail machines in your Roblox game for a fully functional retail experience.
-Use the provided scripts as a foundation for your own unique features.
-Contributing
-Contributions are welcome!
-If you have improvements, fixes, or additional features to share, please open a pull request.

-Disclaimer

-This repository contains leaked content that is not authorized for distribution.
-Use at your own risk and ensure compliance with Roblox’s terms of service.
+IMPORTANT: place DRS-Source.rbxm in ur server script service or smth like that

 License